Sandy Grove Middle School

 Developed by Firstfloor and sister company SfL+a Architects, Sandy Grove is a public/private partnership and the first energy positive school in the nation to be financed out of its own expected energy savings and then leased to the school system.
 The building, designed for LEED-platinum certification, is projected to save the county $16 million on its energy bills over the life of the building.

 As Dr. Freddie Williamson, Superintendent of Hoke County Schools, states: “Being from a high-growth, low-wealth county, it was critical for Hoke County Schools to approach the construction process of our newest school in a way that would be speedy, efficient and cost-effective.”
 The Sandy Grove project was designed for maximum energy efficiency with one of the key components being the use of high-efficiency LED lighting.
 However, LED wasn’t the initial vision for the lighting solution.
 As Barry Buckman, Principal with SfL+a, explains, “The project was originally designed around traditional fluorescents.”
-But a chance introduction to Cree — one of the industry leaders in LED lighting technology — led SfL+a down a path they’re now following with all other projects.
+But a chance introduction to Cree Lighting — one of the industry leaders in LED lighting technology — led down a path they’re now following with other projects.